alexharri/website/posts/searching-and-navigating-git-commits.md

 <SmallNote>The `--oneline` option works the same as in `git log`, compacting the commit log.</SmallNote>

-This output feels really familiar.
-It gives us a great overview of which files are being changed (and how much).
+`show --stat` gives us a great overview of the files that the commit touches, and to what extent.

 Still, we can narrow this down even further with the `-S` option.
-Using `-S "distDir"` in conjunction with `show --stat` will show us only the touched files whose diff includes `distDir`:
+Using `-S "distDir"` in conjunction with `show --stat` shows us only the touched files whose diff includes `distDir`:

 ```
 <@text200>▶</@> <@text400>git show</@> <@commit>acc1983f80</@> <@cli-arg>--stat -S</@> <@token.string>"distDir"</@> <@cli-arg>--oneline</@>